-Technical studies are also part of the record, again, if-considered by the lead agency in selecting the response action.
+Technical studies are also part of the record, again, if considered by the lead agency in selecting the response action.
 The commenter seems to have misinterpreted EPA's intent by assuming that only factual portions of a technical study are part of the record.
 The entire study, or relevant part of the study, should be part of the record.

-Another comment stated that the administrative record should include any studies on cost, cost-affectiveness, permanence, and treatment that underlie the record of decision.
+Another comment stated that the administrative record should include any studies on cost. cost-effectiveness. permanence, and treatment that underlie the record of decision.
 These studies are already part of the remedial investigation and feasibility study, which is always included in the record.
 Another party stated that sampling protocols should be in the administrative record.
-Sampling protocols are part of the RI/FS work plan, which is also part of the administrative record.
-And because documents, are generally grouped together.
+Sampling protocols are part of the RL/FS work plan, which is also part of the administrative record.
+And because sampling protocols, like chain of custudy documents, are generally grouped together.
 EPA has provided in this rulemaking that such grouped or serial documents may be listed as a group in the index to the administrative record file.